OPERATING AGREEMENT

 The Member may, at the Member's sole discretion, make additional capital contributions to the Company from time to time as the Member deems necessary or appropriate for the conduct of the Company's business.
 Any additional capital contribution shall be documented in writing and shall be credited to the Member's capital account.
 The Member shall not be required or obligated to make any additional capital contributions beyond the initial capital contribution.
 The Company shall not borrow funds from the Member except pursuant to a written loan agreement setting forth the terms of repayment, interest rate (if any), and other relevant terms.
 Any loans from the Member to the Company shall not be treated as capital contributions unless the Member expressly designates them as such in writing.

 The Company shall make distributions to the Member on a quarterly basis, or at such other times as the Member may determine, in amounts determined by the Member in the Member's sole discretion.
 Prior to making any distribution, the Company shall retain 10% of net profits as an operating reserve fund to provide for working capital, contingencies, and future business needs.
 The reserve fund shall be maintained in a separate account or clearly identified on the Company's books and records.
 Distributions shall be made only to the extent that the Company has sufficient cash flow and retained earnings to make such distributions without impairing the Company's ability to meet its obligations as they become due.
-The Member shall ensure that all distributions comply with applicable law, including any restrictions on distributions imposed by the Company's state of formation.
-No distribution shall be made if, after giving effect to the distribution, the Company would not be able to pay its debts as they become due in the ordinary course of business or if the Company's total assets would be less than the sum of its total liabilities.
+The Member shall ensure that all distributions comply with applicable law, including any restrictions on distributions imposed by the Delaware LLC Act that would otherwise render the Company insolvent.
 The Member acknowledges that distributions may have tax consequences and shall consult with a qualified tax advisor regarding the tax treatment of all distributions received from the Company.

 The Company shall maintain one or more separate bank accounts in the name of the Company at a federally insured financial institution selected by the Member.
 All Company funds shall be deposited into Company bank accounts and shall not be commingled with the personal funds of the Member or any other person or entity.
 The Member shall be the sole authorized signatory on all Company bank accounts, unless the Member designates additional authorized signatories in writing.
 The Company shall maintain accurate records of all deposits, withdrawals, and transfers relating to Company bank accounts.
-The separation of Company funds from personal funds is essential to maintaining the limited liability protections afforded by the limited liability company structure, and the Member shall take all steps necessary to ensure that such separation is maintained at all times.
+The separation of Company funds from personal funds is essential to maintaining the limited-liability protections afforded by the Delaware LLC Act, and the Member shall take all steps necessary to ensure that such separation is maintained at all times.
+Commingling of Company and personal funds is a primary basis for alter-ego veil piercing under the applicable state's common-law doctrine.

 The Company shall maintain complete and accurate books and records of account using the cash basis method of accounting.
-The books and records shall include, without limitation: (a) a current list of the name and address of the Member; (b) copies of the Company's Articles of Organization and all amendments thereto; (c) copies of all federal, state, and local income tax returns and financial statements of the Company for the three most recent fiscal years; (d) copies of this Operating Agreement and all amendments thereto; (e) a record of the Member's capital contribution; and (f) all other records required to be maintained under the laws of the State of Delaware.
-The books and records shall be maintained at the principal office of the Company and shall be available for inspection by the Member at any reasonable time.
+The books and records shall include, without limitation: (a) a current list of the name and address of the Member; (b) copies of the Company's Articles of Organization (or Certificate of Formation) and all amendments thereto; (c) copies of all federal, state, and local income tax returns and financial statements of the Company for the three most recent fiscal years; (d) copies of this Operating Agreement and all amendments thereto; (e) a record of the Member's capital contributions and distributions; and (f) all other records required to be maintained under the Delaware LLC Act.
+The books and records shall be maintained at the principal office of the Company.
 The Company shall prepare or cause to be prepared annual financial statements, including at minimum a balance sheet, income statement, and statement of cash flows, within ninety (90) days following the end of each fiscal year.

 11.